Please forward questions concerning the new requirements to the following email address: Nonfirstname.lastname@example.org

 If you decide to pursue certification, please consider the following:

-- The purchaser cannot have direct access to the excepted use products/controlled purchase.
-The retailer must find a way to prevent access, for example with locked cabinets, locked glass cases.
+- The purchaser cannot have direct access to the excepted use/restricted access pesticides.
+The retailer must find a way to prevent access.

 - The purchaser must speak with the certified vendor to gain access to the excepted use product.
 This will assist in educating the purchaser on the proper use of the product.

 - If vendors are selling Domestic Class excepted use pesticides the business does not require certification.

 - Written information regarding the legal use of the pesticide must be provided to the purchaser.

 - Nova Scotia Environment provides the written sheet at this link: Information sheet for vendor to provide to purchaser (PDF: 71k)